JKTKops/Haskell-Tutorials/Practical-Intro/1-Syntax and the REPL.md

 There's also a rare error that references "syntactic negation."
 This comes up because of the way Haskell treats literals like `-1`.
 If you see it, just put parenthesis around it like `(-1)`.
 In fact, this is a best practice to do anyway, because it's easier to distinguish from using `-` as an operator.
+In line with this, don't use `-` in operator sections.
+When using `-`, prefer full lambda expressions to operator sections.

 That's all for the first section!
 With that, we've covered enough of Haskell's syntax and basic ideas to write short programs.
 Give it a whirl!